Terry Hayes General Manager

 David is a long serving volunteer of Camp Breakaway.
 He has served in the Australian Army and spent 30 years as the OHS and Quality Assurance Manager of Kell and Rigby.
 He is a Paul Harris Fellow who spent 9 years as the President of Castle Hill Rotary Club, and currently presides over the Terrigal Rotary Club.
 He is also involved with Rotary Australia World Community Services who worked tirelessly to provide relief to Nepal after the 2015 earthquake, and continue to provide improve the lives and living conditions of those throughout the Pacific Region.

-Michelle Price OAM, RN, BN, Director
+Michelle Price Director

 Michelle lives on the Central coast where she is the CEO and a director of Allcare Nursing Services in Toukley.
-She has been passionate and dedicated to Camp Breakaway since the first camp thirty-four years ago.
+She has been passionate and dedicated to Camp Breakaway since the first camp thirty-five years ago.
 She became a board member in 1992 and is a life governor.
 Her clinical expertise encompasses all aspects of disabilities and she has also assisted with charitable projects in Vietnam, Cambodia, Sri Lanka and for the Australian aboriginal community.
 In addition, Michelle has been awarded an OAM - for commitment and dedication to nursing including for people with disabilities and a PHF - the highest award by Rotary International for her contribution to humanity.
 She also trains, educates and facilitates for ET Australia and university.
 Her husband's name is Roger and they have three children and eight grandchildren.

 Paul Warwick Director